beejjorgensen/bgc/src/bgc_part_0300_functions.md

 compiler wouldn't know about it ahead of time, and would bomb out with an error.

 This isn't quite strictly true.
-You can notify the compiler in advance that you'll be using a function of a certain type that has a certain parameter list and that way the function can be defined anywhere at all, as long as the _function prototype_ has been declared first.
+You can notify the compiler in advance that you'll be using a function of a certain type that has a certain parameter list.
+That way the function can be defined anywhere (even in a different file), as long as the _function prototype_ has been declared before you call that function.

 Fortunately, the function prototype is really quite easy.
 It's merely a copy of the first line of the function definition with a